agCleo/craft-oa-ScholIndexes-doc/README.md

-# Documentation about Scholarly Publishing Indexes
+# Documentation about Scholarly Publications Indexes

 ## About
 This repository contains the documentation catalogue about indexes for scholarly publications.
 It is meant to help publishers understand and select the appropriate index or aggregator for their publications, as well as the requirements they will have to meet.